lucanest/Phyloformer/README.md

 - PAM model: [https://plmbox.math.cnrs.fr/f/f5a2ed2667a841cba6f0/](https://plmbox.math.cnrs.fr/f/f5a2ed2667a841cba6f0/)
 - WAG model: [https://plmbox.math.cnrs.fr/f/834248a35ba64752a6a4/](https://plmbox.math.cnrs.fr/f/834248a35ba64752a6a4/)

+The simulations under the Evosimz model are available at [https://datadryad.org/stash/dataset/doi%253A10.5061%252Fdryad.rbnzs7h91](https://datadryad.org/stash/dataset/doi%253A10.5061%252Fdryad.rbnzs7h91)

 ## Disclaimer:

 Phyloformer is still at the stage of the proof of concept.
 In